Clinical Human Factors Group

 - Includes a broad coalition of health care professionals, managers and users of services who have partnered with experts in human factors from health care and other high-risk industries to campaign for change in the NHS.

 The Clinical Human Factors Group aims to enhance patient safety by combining human factors with an approach to change informed by improvement science.
-There is a growing evidence base to support this and considerable support exists amongst clinicians, managers and users of health services.
+There is a growing evidence base to support this and considerable support exists among clinicians, managers and users of health services.
 It aims to:

 - Develop an evidence-base to demonstrate the role human factors plays in patient safety.